 Pedestrian facility types recommended in this plan, consisting of sidewalks and crossings, are those needed to achieve an LTS 1 or 2 on streets based on the roadway speed, number of lanes, and traffic volumes.
 Unlike the bicycle network plan, where specific streets will have bicycle facilities (primarily on the Active Transportation Corridors), it is assumed that the majority of, if not all, streets in the city will be a part of the future pedestrian network.

+1 Note: While certain streets are planned as part of the bike network that will have specific design treatments to provide high comfort for bicyclists, it is expected that bicyclist will also use all streets in Grand Junction.
 However, this plan prioritizes where upgrades in the pedestrian network should be made first.
 The Prioritized Pedestrian Network map in Figure 44 shows all sidewalks in the city prioritized in order of importance to complete or upgrade based on the prioritization criteria.
 This section describes design guidance for sidewalks and trails, with additional design specifications found in the updated TEDS Manual.
 Guidance is based on best practices from NACTO, FHWA, and from best practices established in other municipalities.